 The children's programs began first in the formation of the Walnut Grove Community Church.
 The Ladies Guild began the first Sunday School for all Christian community children.
 Beginning in 1951, the Japanese Methodist Church, the Locke Baptist Church and the Community Presbyterian Church held a joint Vacation Bible School, each location hosting a certain age group.
 The first year there were 101 children in attendance.
 Rev. Boelter of the Evangelical Church of America advised the Sunday School and then agreed to conduct services the last Sunday of every month, marking the beginning of Christian families gathering for worship services.
 The first Vacation Bible School was held in 1950 jointly with the Japanese Methodist and Locke Baptist families.
 The program still operates through the Walnut Grove Community Church today (when not cancelled by a pandemic), by volunteers just as it has since 1950.

-The Covid-19 Pandemic closed the doors of the church, so the congregation went online for Sunday Services, which to this day are ongoing.
-We look forward to opening the doors once the state restrictions are lifted and we can gather together as a church family once again.
-Regular Sunday services will be held at 9:30 a.m. every Sunday, and we will welcome back our Chancel Choir in November, 2021.
-We are currently seeking a Clerk of Session for our Board of Session, and more Deacons for the Deacon's Ministry.
-We pray for new members and those who would fill these positions!
+We're open again for Sunday Services at 9:30!
+The Covid-19 Pandemic closed the doors of the church, so the congregation went online for Sunday Services, and we still provide that service for those who can't make it to the church on Sunday.
+Regular Sunday services are held at 9:30 a.m. every Sunday, and we will welcome back our Chancel Choir in November, 2021.
+We are currently seeking new members and we welcome you to join us anytime!

 Presbyterianism in a wide sense is the system of church government by representative assemblies called presbyteries, in opposition to government by bishops (episcopal system), or by congregations (congregationalism).
 In its strict sense, Presbyterianism is the name given to one of the groups of ecclesiastical bodies that represent the features of Protestantism emphasized by French lawyer John Calvin (1509-1564), whose writings crystallized much of the Reformed thinking that came before him.
 The most important standards of orthodox Presbyterianism are the Westminster Confession of Faith and Catechisms of 1647.
 The chief distinctive features set forth in the Westminster declarations of belief are Presbyterian church government, Calvinistic theology, and the absence of prescribed forms of worship.
 Presbyterians trace their history to the 16th century and the Protestant Reformation.